This article was last updated on October 26

 [Updated with latest Roth IRA limits] The latest income phase out ranges for the deductibility of Roth IRA contributions are shown in the table below.
-This also includes estimated changes for 2021, which the IRS will finalize in the next few months.
-You may be able to contribute to a Roth IRA for yourself or your spouse if you have earned income within or below the following thresholds.
+This also includes changes for 2021, per official IRS guidance.
+Contribution limits have remained unchanged, while income threshold limits to get a contribution tax deduction have marginally increased.
+These are in line with my forecasts a few months ago.
+You can only contribute to a Roth IRA for yourself and/or your spouse if you have earned income within or below the following thresholds.

 |Year||Roth IRA Contribution Limit||Single Filer and HoH Income Phase Out Range||Married, Joint Filer Income Phase Out Range||Married, Filing Separate Income Phase Out Range|